LNXSeus/Advancely/README.md

 * **Full Mod & Datapack Support**: The tracker is designed to be data-driven.
 It correctly parses items, stats, and advancements from any mod or data pack (e.g., `conquest:`, `blazeandcave:`) without being limited to the vanilla `minecraft:` namespace.

 * **Stream Overlay**: As a streamer you'll have a nice animated overlay for your viewers to see your progress.
-Just use create an OBS game capture, select the Advancely Overlay window (you might have to restart the tracker) and use the color key filter on the single-colored background (just copy the hex value of the Overlay BG Color) to make it transparent.
+Just create an OBS game capture, select the Advancely Overlay window (you might have to restart the tracker) and use the color key filter on the single-colored background (just copy the hex value of the Overlay BG Color) to make it transparent.
+It works relatively well to keep the `Similarity` at `1` and use a `Smoothness` of around `210`.
+*
 ![Advancely_Overlay_short.gif](readme_assets/Advancely_Overlay_short.gif)
 _This animation here is compressed.
-When you use the tracker the framerate will be higher and the resolution perfectly sharp._
+When you use the overlay the framerate will be higher and the resolution perfectly sharp._

 **Template-Specific Notes**: A toggleable notes window is available in the bottom-right corner of the tracker.
 Any text you type is saved instantly to a `_notes.txt` file, which is stored right next to the template file you are currently using.
 This makes your notes specific to each category and version you track.
 Furthermore, if you edit the `.txt` file directly while the tracker is running, the notes window will update live with your changes.